kusumietamagoo/kusumietamagoo/README.md

 Software Engineer , Web Developer , AI/ML enthusiast.
 -----------------------------------

-I am a passionate and dedicated individual with strong skills in programming languages such as C++, Java, and Python, which I have applied in various academic and personal projects, including web development and data analysis.
-My experience includes developing an automated tool for data visualization and creating an auto translation and transcription project using Python and Google's APIs.
-I am also currently working on an AI/ML project for deepfake image and forged signature detection.
+I am a passionate and dedicated individual with expertise in programming languages such as C++, Java, Python and JavaScript with a strong foundation in software development, artificial intelligence, and machine learning.
+I thrive on building scalable, real-world solutions that blend innovation with functionality.
+Whether it’s writing efficient code, architecting intelligent systems, or exploring the cutting edge of technology, I approach every challenge with curiosity and a problem-solving mindset.
+Proficient in modern programming languages, cloud services, and AI frameworks, I’m committed to continuous learning and staying ahead in this rapidly evolving tech landscape.
+I aspire to contribute meaningfully to impactful products and be part of teams that shape the future of technology.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kusumieta.magoo@gmail.com](mailto:kusumieta.magoo@gmail.com)